 From a statement on peace by Quakers in Aotearoa/New Zealand

-This text is available as a leaflet – to download or on request from the NFPB office.
+This text is available as a leaflet – to download (click on the link below) or on request from the NFPB office.